 Ned Blackhawk, a member of the Te-moak Tribe of Western Shoshone Indians of Nevada, and professor of History and American Studies at Yale University

-“Colonial Genocides in Native North America – Varying Methods and Approaches,” as a part of the Strassler Center for Holocaust and Genocide Studies’ Symposium on Indigenous Identity and Mass Violence in North America
+“Colonial Genocides in Native North America – Varying Methods and Approaches,” part of the Strassler Center for Holocaust and Genocide Studies’ Symposium on Indigenous Identity and Mass Violence in North America

 February 26, 2016

 Naomi Klein, journalist, climate activist, and author of This Changes Everything

 A new Earth conversation Keynote Address for the second annual Climate Change Teach-In (March 23, 2016)